SavarinMashy/SavarinMashy/readme.rst

 .. raw:: html

- <samp>Inclined toward front-end development, however, I'm quite versatile and<br>
+ <samp>Inclined toward front-end development; I design and build joyous user experiences.
+Also quite</br>
- capable as a full-stack developer, data scientist, and technical analyst</samp>
+ versatile and capable as a full-stack developer.
+I dabble in data science and technical analysis</samp>

 |